 Enjoying a fancy teatime is always such a treat.
 I’ve been to a few different places – Harrods in London, The Plaza in New York, Ladurée in Paris, Waldorf Astoria in Orlando, and Russian Tea Room in Chicago – and as much fun as it is to get dressed up and go out, I have to admit, I think I might prefer making a beautiful afternoon tea at home!
 Planning it is half the fun.

 These simple, yet gorgeous cookies are the kind of treat that I would love to include.
-Sour Cream Cookies look fancy and elegant, but couldn’t be easier to make.
+They look fancy and elegant, but couldn’t be easier to make.
 And they whip up in less than 30 minutes!

 These also make a delicious treat paired with a cup of coffee.
 You can sprinkle the tops with powdered sugar to make them extra pretty.
-And if chocolate is your thing, mini chocolate chips are a good addition.
+And if chocolate is your thing, mini chocolate chips are a good addition to the dough, or you can drizzle melted chocolate on the cookies once they’re cooled.
 Or if you like jam shortbread sandwiches, go ahead and sandwich these cookies together.

 These rich, buttery, vanilla-laced cookies are crisp outside and soft inside, and sure to be a new favorite!